 - 3D Realms for the game, and Ken Silverman for the Build engine and Polymost renderer.

-- All those involved with enhancing the original game, particularly: Jonathon Fowler for porting the Build engine, Matt Saettler for EDuke, Richard "TerminX" Gobeille and the contributors to EDuke32/Mapster32, and Pierre-Loup "Plagman" Griffais for the Polymer renderer.
+- Jonathon Fowler for porting Build, Matt Saettler for EDuke, Richard "TerminX" Gobeille and all contributors to EDuke32/Mapster32.

 - Kim Robinson for the guide's improved stylistic design, and for hosting all of my Duke projects at DNR.